About Me

 I started contributing to OpenStack in 2012, just before the Folsom summit.
 I was a core reviewer and one of the founding members of the Ceilometer project, and a core reviewer for the Oslo, requirements, and unified command line interface projects.
 I was the PTL for the Oslo project for the Icehouse, Juno, and Kilo release cycles.
 I was the PTL for the Release Management team, and helped build the tools to allow self-service releases.
 I served several year long terms as an elected member of the OpenStack Technical Committee, including one 6 month term as chair, before stepping down in 2018.

-In 2019, I helped to launch the metal3 project, combining OpenStack Ironic and Kubernetes controllers based on the cluster API to automatically provision Kubernetes clusters on bare metal servers.
+In 2019, I started working on Red Hat’s kubernetes distribution, OpenShift.
+As part of that work, I helped to launch the metal3 project, combining OpenStack Ironic and Kubernetes controllers based on the cluster API to automatically provision Kubernetes clusters on bare metal servers.
+I later formed the Staff Engineer group in the OpenShift team to provide technical leadership.

 Contact